 More Information: For further information and to book this Hampshire Christmas lights train ride, click here.

 Gwili Steam Railway have been running their hugely popular Santa’s Magical Steaming train rides for years.
-But now, on selected evening journeys, the magic is taken up a notch as the train is covered from end to end in beautiful Christmas lights too.
+But now the magic has been taken up a notch as the train is covered from end to end in beautiful Christmas lights too.
 So you can enjoy the best of both worlds … a Christmas lights train ride adventure complete with Father Christmas and Mrs Claus onboard too!

-There’s festive refreshments for the adults and treats, and a gift for the children as the Lights of the Valley steam train makes its 75min return trip along the heritage train line.
+There’s festive refreshments for the adults and treats, and a gift for the children as the Santa Special steam train makes its 90min return trip along the heritage train line.

 Where: Bronwydd Arms Railway Station, Carmarthen SA33 6HT

 Is Santa On Board?
 Yes!
 This is a Santa special with a twist!
 Christmas Lights Train meets Santa Train Ride!
 Does it get any more exciting?!
-(Note: in 2021 there were scheduled Lights of the Valley train rides between Christmas and New Year as well but by then Santa had headed back to the North Pole.)
+(Note: There’s also New Year Lights of the Valley train rides available on 29 / 30 December but by then Santa had headed back to the North Pole.)

 Where to view the train: Want to see the train go past?
 Head here (///clicker.strength.rigid) on the A484 for a view of the Lights of the Valley steam train across the field.